yankeesong/adaptive-volume-rendering/README.md

 - Collect all samples, sort, then pass through fine network

 ## TODO list
-- Modify raymarcher and adaptive raymarcher
+- Modify dataloader for h5py file
+- Add test step
 - Make the whole thing into a script and write results to tensorboard
-- Add test step